Mold Design Software Empowers Moldmaker’s Teams

 Clarifying Communications Across Teams

-IMI worked with several different types of modeling, machining and manufacturing software both on the shop floor and in its engineering department.
-Some of it consisted of two- to five-axis CNC programming on the shop floor, 3D design software, analysis software and fully integrated wireframe, surface and solid-modeling software in the engineering department.
-According to Ben Mogill, IMI’s engineering and sales manager, they continually ran into design issues, as data wasn’t being saved to one master file.
+IMI worked with several different types of modeling, machining, and manufacturing software both on the shop floor and in its engineering department.
+Some of it consisted of two- to five-axis CNC programming on the shop floor, 3D design software, analysis software, and fully integrated wireframe, surface, and solid-modeling software in the engineering department.
+According to Ben Mogill, IMI’s engineering, and sales manager, they continually ran into design issues, as data wasn’t being saved to one master file.
 “There was a lot of back and forth from the floor to our engineering department,” he says.

 As a result, a lot of additional costs and time were incurred whenever there were changes made in the design data mid-stream on a project, which adversely affected both timing and scheduling, he says.
 “For example, one of our moldmakers determined that an ejector pin needed to be added in an area of a mold for additional part ejection,” Mogill says.
-“In order to do this, a water line had to be moved 0.200 inch for a good steel condition.
-This change was done on a different software on the floor.
+“In order to do this, a water line had to be moved 0.200 inches for a good steel condition.
+This change was done on different software on the floor.
 It then required an update on the master file, and if that did not get completed, we would have a design that does not match the actual tool steel.
 Down the road, this could cause issues resulting in cost and timing impacts.”
 Using VISI Mold, a module within VISI CAD/CAM, and VISI Viewer software on all five computers used on the shop floor, IMI was able to solve the communication breakdown between the CAD department and the shop floor.
 It enabled the use of the same file from design through manufacturing, with no need to translate data from one software to another.
-All changes or additions to a design now represent exactly what processes are put into the steel via the master file.
+All changes or additions to design now represent exactly what processes are put into the steel via the master file.
 Using the software option, VISI Viewer makes it possible for everyone to access the master file, including the engineering team, to stay involved and up to date.
 Everyone is working in the same system with the same catalog.

 There was also a push to get away from using prints and, Mogill says, the benefits have been huge.
 “It empowers the floor workers to get and stay involved with design iterations as they occur.”
 For example, IMI reduced creating 2D prints for the shop floor, which helped with design obsolescence.
 “Before, 2D prints were created for measurement and review on the shop floor, but 3D data often gets updated, and prints would need to be tracked down or recreated to keep everyone on the same page,” he says.
 “Again, VISI Viewer is used to view designs on the shop floor.
 This gives our mold builders real-time updates and keeps the current 3D designs fluid.”
 He adds that the only reason they still generate some 2D prints is to have them handy should it be necessary to outsource any work to vendors who need them.